alexandrazykova/Regex-Tutorial/gist-template.md

 These are used to specify how many times a character or group should occur.
 Examples include *, +, ?, and {}

-In the email validation expression, we are using the following.
+In the email validation expression, we are using the following:

-"+" quantifier to match 1 or more of the precending token.
+Quantifier "+" to match 1 or more of the precending token.

 {2,6} quantifier to match between 2 and 6 of the precending token.